 Basic term paper outline

-The first steps in making a term paper imply thinking of a great topic, gathering and organizing background materials, and then drawing up an outline for the future text.
+Basic term paper outlinemply thinking of a great topic, gathering and organizing background materials, and then drawing up an outline for the future text.
 In simple terms, it’s a skeleton of the entire paper, letting a student see what comes after what in the text.
 It’s possible to say that outlines are the visual representation of data to be presented in a paper as a consecutive sequence of information.
 In an outline, each paragraph is marked off with a topic sentence, also showing where quotes are to be used throughout the text.
 Is an outline some sort of a brief writing plan?
 To a certain extent, it is.
 Just as when doing essays, the common text outlining stands as Introduction, Main Body, and Conclusion.